-$$PF(\emptyset, s) = \begin{cases} \prod{\{(\beta, \chi)\} \in Exec(s)} (1 - \chi), & Exec(s) \neq \{\emptyset\};\\ 1, & Exec(s) = \{\emptyset\}. \end{cases}$$
+$$PF(\emptyset, s) = \begin{cases} \prod{\{(\beta, \chi)\} \in Exec(s) \\ 1, \end{cases}} (1 - \chi), \quad Exec(s) \neq \{\emptyset\};$$

+$$Exec(s) = \{\emptyset\}.$$

-If $s \in DR_V(G)$ then $PF(\Upsilon, s)$ can be interpreted as the overall (cumulative) weight of the immediate multiactions from $\Upsilon$ , i.e. the sum of all their weights.
-The summation here is used since the weights can be seen as the rewards which are collected [68].
+If $s \in DR_V(G)$ then $PF(\Upsilon, s)$ can be interpreted as the overall (cumulative) weight of the immediate multiactions from Y, i.e. the sum of all their weights.
+The summation here is used since the weights can be seen as the rewards which are collected [81].
 In addition, this means that concurrent execution of the immediate multiactions has more importance than that of every single one.
-The weights of immediate multiactions can be also interpreted as bonus rewards of transitions [8].
-The rewards are summed when immediate multiactions are executed in parallel, because all of them "work" thereby.
+The weights of immediate multiactions can be also interpreted as bonus rewards of transitions [12].
+The rewards are summed when immediate multiactions are executed in parallel, because all of them "operated", as a result.
 Since execution of immediate multiactions takes no time, we prefer to execute in a step as many parallel immediate multiactions as possible to get more progress in behaviour.
 This aspect will be used later, while evaluating performance on the basis of the EDTMCs of expressions.
 Note that this reasoning is the same as that used to define the probability of synchronized immediate multiactions in the rule Sy2i.
-Another reason is that our approach is analogous to the definition of the probability of conflicting immediate multiactions executed in parallel, we use its cumulative weight.
-To get the analogy with GSPNs possessing interleaving semantics, we interpret the weights of immediate transitions of GSPNs as the cumulative weights of the sets of immediate multiactions of dtsiPBC.
+Another reason is that our approach is analogous to the definition of the probability of conflicting immediate transitions in GSPNs [6].
+The only difference is that we have a step semantics and, for every set of immediate multiactions executed in parallel, we use its cumulative weight.
+To get the analogy with GSPNs possessing interleaving semantics, we interpret the weights of immediate transitions of GSPNs as the cumulative weights of the sets of immediate multiactions of dtsiPBC (we assume that for each set of activities executable in a state of a process specified by a dynamic expression of dtsiPBC there exists a particular transition enabled in the respective marking of the corresponding GSPN).
+Since taking positive real numbers as the weights of immediate multiactions (like in GSPNs) does not increase expressiveness of the calculus, we use positive natural numbers for that purpose.